Malloc

 Part 1: Gradescope

-Part 1 of the checkpoint exercises is available on Gradescope.
+Submit Part 1 of the Checkpoint exercises on Gradescope by the Checkpoint deadline.

 Part 2: Simulation diagrams